 The Relationship of IT Waste and Growth

 There is an inherent line of thinking that consumption is a good thing; however, this consumption also comes with a cost.
-That cost is borne by the environment.
+The environment bears that cost.
 It is critical to separate the idea of waste generation as a necessity in the world of growth.
 This is one of the biggest challenges of business today; however, this is also one of the most pressing issues.

 Why does this matter to the IT field?
 Because the field of IT is contributing to the problem.
 There are a few ways in which the approach to technology needs to change for the good of the environment as a whole.